AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

 1. **Preview**: Preview imported content.
 If the source repository contains updates, review the differences and choose **Refetch** to import the latest changes.
 1. **Delete**: Remove imported content that is no longer required.
 1. **Rename**: Rename imported content for easier identification.
+1. **View log**: View the import log to review details of the import operation.
 1. **View reports**: View and download the **Bulk import report**, which includes details such as:

   - total number of imported files